Shared parenting: Parental benefits

 While the primary arguments for shared parenting is based on the child's best interest of having close contact with both parents in their daily life, there are also important advantages to the parents.
 Most parents enjoy spending time with their children, and with shared parenting, both parents have that joy in their life.
 Both parents also get child-free time to work or play without having to hire a baby sitter, which a sole custodial parent must do.
 Moreover, both parents get the same opportunity for career development and advancement.
 In fact, some argue that shared parenting is one critical component in the efforts to reduce the gender pay gap.

 Benefits for children

 Not only can shared parenting benefit parents, but it can also benefit children.
-In a study conducted by Cambridge University, it was found that children of parents with higher levels of shared parenting responsibilities experienced fewer emotional and conduct issues.
+In a study conducted by the Hospital for Sick Children, it was found that children of parents with higher levels of shared parenting responsibilities experienced fewer emotional and conduct issues.
 In addition, shared parenting can help children develop better problem solving and communication skills, while also providing greater stability through consistent schedules and routines.